 At this point, I was/am milking every morning and the goats have learned that when Mom comes out?
 She usually has yummy things, and it’s usually in a bucket.
 Without even trying I started training them to come when I shook a feed bucket.
 This really helped because they would come when “called”.

-Once I figured out that they were following me around because I had feed, a lightbulb went off.
+Once I figured out that they were following me around because I had feed or they thought I had feed, a lightbulb went off.
 If they come when I have a feed bucket.

 Maybe I can let them run loose?

 Enter Champion and Stella.
 These two girls are my most friendly.
 Jade and Sapphire are friendly, but Champ and Stella seek me out.
 So I said, screw it and let them out one day.
 Then the next, I let out Champ, Stella, Jade and Sapphire.
 A couple days later, I let out those four plus Oakley, Bailey, Bash and Finn.
 By the end of that week, I had 12 goats running loose on the property and coming when I shook the feed bucket.